MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-an-add-in-for-the-web-performance-test-results-viewer.md

 ms.prod: visual-studio-dev15
 ms.technology: vs-ide-test
 ---
-# How to: Create a Visual Studio Add-in for the Web Performance Test Results Viewer
+# How to: Create a Visual Studio add-in for the Web Performance Test Results Viewer

 You can extend the UI for the **Web Performance Test Results Viewer** by using the following namespaces: